closeio/making.close.com/_posts/2022-01-03-rebase-tips-and-tricks/index.md

 # What happens if I mess up a rebase?

 Before force pushing, I highly recommend checking again if everything looks as it should be, commits and code.
-If something doesn't look right, you can reset your local changes and pull from update with the remote, or if you are in the middle of a rebase, you can abort it.
+If something doesn't look right, you can reset your local changes and pull from your pushed branch, or if you are in the middle of a rebase, you can abort it.

 Finished rebase, not force pushed, reset your branch to origin: